-For great Corrales farm products sold at farm headquarters, Wagner Farms is the place to be.
+For great Corrales farm products, Wagner Farms has closed for the winter, but will be up and running come Springtime.
 They are on the east side of Corrales Road, just north of the Village Center.
 Nice big parking lot, you can't miss it.
-They have excellent locally grown produce from their farms around the valley, and some of the best green chile in Corrales.
-Green Chile season is in full swing during August and September and you can follow the smells to the best!
-Corn, tomatoes, squash, cucumbers, beans, salsas, and lots of other good things are at Wagner's.
+They have excellent locally grown produce from their farms around the valley, and Green Chile season is in full swing during August and September.
+Follow the smells of the best!
+Corn, tomatoes, squash, cucumbers, beans, salsas, and lots of other good things.
 There is also a nice little cafe at the market.
 Check out the home cooking and fresh local goodies.
 Wagner's Farms is an old and revered Corrales landmark.

 There has been wine making in the Corrales area since the Spanish arrived, and there is some excellent wine being made now right here in Corrales.
 For some of the best, check out Milagro Vineyards and Winery up on West Ella for a tasting and a few bottles to go.
 To quote Albuquerque's "Crosswinds" newspaper "After tasting as many New Mexico wines as we have, we're convinced Milagro makes the best wines in this state." ("A tour of New Mexico Wineries" Aug., 24, '05, Cover Story).
 Another quote from Jim Hammond in Albuquerque Arts, January 2010: "...which I consider one of the top wineries in the state.
 Milagro is a classic botique winery, with hand-tended vinyards and wines hand-crafted with respect for 'terroir'".
 More recently, a Milagro 2007 Chardonnay crafted by Rich Hobson won a Gold Medal at the largest American wine competition of 2010, which was hosted by the San Francisco Chronicle.
 Recently, the Local IQ's Ian McKay said of them: "Milagro Vinyards has been, for the last 15 years, quietly producing the Land of Enchantment's best wines".
 Give Mitzi or Rick Hobson a call at 898-3998 to set up a tasting appointment or visit their website: www.milagrowine.com.
 Use your "Back" button to return here.
 Enjoy!